Hiking Dreamspeaker Cave In Sedona, Arizona

-The Boynton Needle is a prominent rock spire that is easily visible from the system trail.
-Nearby, and sitting on the same ledge, is a second spire known as the Dreamspeaker.
-The social route to reach this location is one of the most beautiful and challenging in Sedona!
+The Boynton Needle is a prominent rock spire that is easily visible from the main system trail in Boynton Canyon.
+Sitting on the same ledge but NOT visible from the system trail, is a second spire that I call the Dreamspeaker.
+This is one of the most beautiful spots in all of Sedona, with a massive 360-degree view!

 There are at least three spires in this part of Boynton Canyon, which, seen from the right vantage point, resemble human heads.
 The Dreamspeaker is one of them.
-In this case the face of the spire seems to be looking almost directly at a deep alcove in the cliff wall, known as the Dreamspeaker Cave.
-It contains an impressive cliff dwelling from the now extinct.
+It's called the Dreamspeaker because the face of the spire seems to be looking almost directly at a deep alcove in the cliff wall, known as the Dreamspeaker Cave.
+The alcove contains an impressive cliff dwelling (shown above) from the now extinct Sinagua culture.
 Experienced hikers can combine a visit to Dreamspeaker Cave with the Subway.
-Those in excellent physical condition could even include the Women’s Village or the Kachina Tree, creating a loop above and another below the elbow bend in the system trail.
+Those in excellent physical condition could even include the Women’s Village or the Kachina Tree, creating a big loop that spans both sides of the main system trail.

 HIKE DETAILS